orion-cirb/Isolectin_Dextran/README.md

 ### Images description

-2D images taken with a x20 objective
+2D images of sections of mouse heart taken with a x20 objective.

 2 channels:
   1. *CSU_561:* Dextran